openssl-x509, x509 - Certificate display and signing utility

 clears all the prohibited or rejected uses of the certificate.

 adds a trusted certificate use.
 Any object name can be used here but currently only clientAuth (SSL client use), serverAuth (SSL server use) and emailProtection (S/MIME email) are used.
 Other OpenSSL applications may define additional uses.

 adds a prohibited use.
 It accepts the same values as the -addtrust option.

 this option performs tests on the certificate extensions and outputs the results.
 For a more complete description see the CERTIFICATE EXTENSIONS section.

 The x509 utility can be used to sign certificates and requests: it can thus behave like a "mini CA".

 - -signkey filename

-It sets the issuer name to the subject name (i.e., makes it self-issued) and changes the public key to the supplied value (unless overridden by -force_pubkey).
-It sets the validity start date to the current time and the end date to a value determined by the -days option.
-It retains any certificate extensions unless the -clrext option is supplied; this includes, for example, any existing key identifier extensions.
+If the input file is a certificate it sets the issuer name to the subject name (i.e. makes it self signed) changes the public key to the supplied value and changes the start and end dates.
+The start date is set to the current time and the end date is set to a value determined by the -days option.
+Any certificate extensions are retained unless the -clrext option is supplied.

 - -passin arg